 Published on December 17th, 2014 | by Seth Campbell1

-Bethlehem sits on the edge of the Judah wilderness.
+Bethlehem sits on the edge of the Judean wilderness.
 When Jesus was born, it was not the large city that it is today.
 It was a remote, rural village with 300 people at the very most.
 Yet just three miles away sat King Herod’s palatial fortress, the Herodium, dominating the landscape and skyline.
-(Ray VanderLaan has an EXCELLENT teaching on this.
-Check it out here).
+(Ray VanderLaan has an excellent teaching on this).

 This is where Jesus was born.
 But we can get more specific.